 Every attempt has been made to ensure the accuracy and relevance of the information presented.
 However, Aviagen accepts no liability for the consequences of using the information for the management of chickens.

-For further information, please contact your local Technical Service Manager.
+For further information on the management of Ross stock, please contact your local Technical Service Manager or the Technical Department.